Linearized Fields for Causal Variational Principles: Existence Theory and Causal Structure: Hyperbolic Subsets of Space-Time

 \subsection{Energy Estimates Using the Surface Layer Inner Product}

 For the analysis of local foliations we shall make use of class of surface layer integral, which we now introduce.
 In preparation, we need to specify the class of jets to work with.
 In order to have differentiability and regularity properties, it is a good idea to restrict attention to test jets.
 But, depending on the application, it might be necessary to restrict the jet space even further (the crucial point is that one must satisfy the hyperbolicity conditions in Definition~\ref{defhypcond} below).
-In order to have the largest possible freedom, we shall work with a subspace \beq \Jvary \subset \Jtest \:, \eeq which we can choose arbitrarily (in particular, the scalar component of~$\Jvary$ does not need to be nontrivial in the sense~\eqref{Cnontriv}; this will be discussed in Example~\ref{excalzero} at the end of this paper).
-As before, $\Jvary_0$ denotes the compactly supported jets in~$\Jvary$.
-We let~$\J_U$ be those jets which are compactly supported in~$U$,
+In order to have the largest possible flexibility, we shall work with a subspace \beq \Jvary \subset \Jtest \:, \eeq which we can choose arbitrarily (in particular, the scalar component of~$\Jvary$ does not need to be nontrivial in the sense~\eqref{Cnontriv}; this will be discussed in Example~\ref{excalzero} at the end of this paper).
+Similar to~\eqref{J0def}, $\Jvary_0$ denotes the compactly supported jets in~$\Jvary$.
+We let~$\J_U$ be the restriction of these jets to~$U$,